Our 2023-2024 Board of Directors

 Producing Artistic Director - Ex-Officio

 Jenn is a skilled artist, administrator, and activist who has worked in St. John’s since the early 90’s.
 In 2017, she attended the Women’s March on Washington and subsequently was inspired to found PerSIStence Theatre with the help of five other amazing feminists.
 With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); and Trudy Morgan-Cole's The Mirror (2021).
 She led the Shakespeare by the Sea Festival from 1995-2015 as its artistic director.
 In 2013, Jenn was a recipient of a Queen's Diamond Jubilee Medal for her community involvement, and in 2018, the Woman of Distinction Award for Arts & Culture from the YWCA St. John's.
-Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission, and is a 2023 nominee for the Social Change Award in the area of Regional Impact with the RBC Women of Influence national program.
+Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission, and was the Canada-East finalist for the Social Change Award in the area of Regional Impact with the RBC Canadian Women Entrepreneur Awards national program.
 Jenn is also an accredited business communicator (ABC) and a CHRC-trained facilitator of Respectful Workplace workshops.
 At the centre of Jenn’s life and heart are her husband and son and their three dogs.

 Producing Artistic Director - Ex-Officio

 Jenn is a skilled artist, administrator, and activist who has worked in St. John’s since the early 90’s.
 In 2017, she attended the Women’s March on Washington and subsequently was inspired to found PerSIStence Theatre with the help of five other amazing feminists.
 With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); and Trudy Morgan-Cole's The Mirror (2021).
 She led the Shakespeare by the Sea Festival from 1995-2015 as its artistic director.
 In 2013, Jenn was a recipient of a Queen's Diamond Jubilee Medal for her community involvement, and in 2018, the Woman of Distinction Award for Arts & Culture from the YWCA St. John's.
-Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission, and is a 2023 nominee for the Social Change Award in the area of Regional Impact with the RBC Women of Influence national program.
+Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission, and was the Canada-East finalist for the Social Change Award in the area of Regional Impact with the RBC Canadian Women Entrepreneur Awards national program.
 Jenn is also an accredited business communicator (ABC) and a CHRC-trained facilitator of Respectful Workplace workshops.
 At the centre of Jenn’s life and heart are her husband and son and their three dogs.

 Dr. Margot Duley (She/Her)